aarikpokras/cfget/README.md

 # cfget
-Config file snippets by topic.
+Terminal-accessible config file snippets by topic.

+Consolidates config files so that you don't have to go searching all over the Internet for them.

 Usage:
 ```